dy/piezo/README.md

 > Terse signal processing language

-**Lino** (*li*ne *no*ise) is designed to primarily be used for sound formulas / audio processing code for various audio targets, such as [AudioWorkletProcessor](https://developer.mozilla.org/en-US/docs/Web/API/AudioWorkletProcessor/process), [audio engines](https://github.com/audiojs/web-audio-api), audio nodes, etc., but can be used for miscellaneous DSP and other batch processing needs.
+**Lino** (*li*ne *no*ise) audio processing language for various audio targets, such as [AudioWorkletProcessor](https://developer.mozilla.org/en-US/docs/Web/API/AudioWorkletProcessor/process), [audio engines](https://github.com/audiojs/web-audio-api), audio nodes, etc. It's designed to express sound formulas and DSP processors in short, fluent and intuitive form with ability to compile to optimized bytecode.

 [Motivation](./docs/motivation.md)  |  [Documentation](./docs/reference.md)  |  [Examples](./docs/examples.md).

 ## Intro

-_Lino_ operates in batch processing context: functions take either a-param (block of samples) or k-param (single value) arguments and may have internal state persisted between calls.
-That compiles to optimized WASM code that can be called from eg. JS side.
+_Lino_ operates in batch processing context: functions take either a-param or k-param arguments and may have internal state persisted between calls.
+That compiles to optimized byte code (eg. WASM) that can be called from API (eg. JS) side for blocks of samples.

 Let's consider language features by examples.